-Auckland city is built around the Waitemata harbour with its beautiful city and north shore beaches.
-When we lived there I loved its clean sparkling water, white sand, generally safe swimming and generous scattering of islands to visit.
+Auckland city is built around the Waitemata Harbour with its beautiful city and north shore beaches.
+When we lived there I loved its clean sparkling water, white sand, generally safe swimming and a generous scattering of islands to visit.
 Muriwai Beach was on the opposite coast to where we lived but Auckland is a narrow isthmus so it’s an easy drive to a west coast beach for a change of scene, the Tasman Sea and a gorgeous sunset.

-With all that sand and salt air on offer so close to the city it takes quite a bit to convince someone to hop in their car and drive 45 minutes across town to the west coast but it was something that was on my ‘must do’ list on my last visit back to Auckland.
-You really should take a look, you won’t believe the difference that 40 odd kilometers can make.
+With all that sand and salt air on offer so close to the city it takes quite a bit to convince someone to hop in their car and drive 45 minutes across town to the west coast but it was something that was on my ‘must-do’ list on my last visit back to Auckland.
+You really should take a look, you won’t believe the difference that 40 odd kilometres can make.

 When you arrive at Murawai beach the calm waters of the east coast are replaced with surf, the sand is black and the views of the rugged coastline from the cliff tops are stunning.

 Our first stop was Otakamiro Point for the Takapu (Gannet) Refuge track.
 There’s a reasonable amount of car parking on the clifftop, clean restrooms and amazing views down to the beach below.
 The start of the track to the gannets leaves from the northern end of this carpark.